jdiazvarela/compileC/README.md

 # Details

-Lets say i want had to link some libraries like `glfw`, the script should add something like `-lglfw` to the execution.
+Lets say i want to link some libraries like `glfw`, the compilation script should add something like `-lglfw` to the execution.
 I can do that by adding some compilation notes to each `.c` file, creating a `.cnotes` file.

 ```txt